pythonanywhere/help_pages/articles/VirtualEnvForNewerDjango.md

     os.environ['DJANGO_SETTINGS_MODULE'] = 'mysite.settings'

-    ## Uncomment the lines below depending on your Django version
-    ###### then, for django >=1.5:
+    # serve django via WSGI
     from django.core.wsgi import get_wsgi_application
     application = get_wsgi_application()
-    ###### or, for older django <=1.4
-    #import django.core.handlers.wsgi
-    #application = django.core.handlers.wsgi.WSGIHandler()

 Then, back on the web tab itself, edit the path to your virtualenv in the Virtualenv section.
-You can specify the full path, */home/myusername/.virtualenvs/django19*, or just the short name of the virtualenv, _django19, and the system will automatically expand it to the full path after you submit it.
+You can specify the full path, */home/myusername/.virtualenvs/myproject*, or just the short name of the virtualenv, *myproject*, and the system will automatically expand it to the full path after you submit it.

 Save it, then go and hit the **Reload** button for your domain.